MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module5_3-improve-code-security-github-copilot-chat.md

 Many other security flaws can be found in code.
 It’s important for developers to use tools and best practices to identify and fix these issues proactively.

-## Improve code security using GitHub Copilot Chat

-In this exercise, you'll use GitHub Copilot Chat to generate suggestions that help you improve code security in a sample application.

-### Prepare sample apps in your Visual Studio Code environment

-You'll use the **APL2007M5BankAccount-Security** project during this exercise.
-It's located in the **SampleApps** folder that you downloaded in the previous unit.
-You should be able to find the SampleApps folder on your Windows Desktop.

-Open the **APL2007M5BankAccount-Security** sample app in Visual Studio Code.

 ### Develop prompts for GitHub Copilot Chat

 The prompts you write for GitHub Copilot Chat should provide a clearly defined context and intent.
 Consider the following suggestions when developing your prompts: